peastman/statmech/source/phasetransitions.rst

 Critical Points
 ===============

-Take another look at Figure ???.
+Take another look at :numref:`Figure,water phase diagram`.
 There is an arrow at the top of the solid-liquid coexistence curve to indicate it goes on forever.
 No matter how high you make the pressure, there will always be two distinct phases and a transition between them.
 But the liquid-gas transition is another matter.
 The coexistence curve only goes so far, then comes to an end.
 The point at which it ends is called a *critical point*.
 Beyond that point, there are no longer separate liquid and gas phases, just a single phase called a *supercritical fluid*.

 To understand why this happens, consider how the liquid and gas phases change as you increase the pressure.
 The liquid phase is difficult to compress, so pressure changes have little effect on it.
 The gas phase, on the other hand, is very